wp-plugins/issuu-panel/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Issuu Panel.
 If not, see <http://www.gnu.org/licenses/>.

+== Screenshots ==

+1. This is the first menu available.
+Insert your API key here.
+2. Other menus will be released after the registration of the keys.
+3. In this menu you can upload, list, update and delete documents of your Issuu account.
+4. In this menu you can create, list, update, and delete folders to insert documents in them.
+5. This is the button to insert a shortcode in post content.
+6. This is the screen to insert a shortcode in post content.

 == Frequently Asked Questions ==

 = How can I help with the translation of the plugin? =